 So you’ve decided the best option is to swap out your seat.
-Now you’re wondering: Are bike seats universal?
+Now you’re wondering: Are bicycle seats universal?

 Yes, bike seats are universal.
 And the good news is you’re likely to have a very easy time replacing your bicycle seat.

 There are a couple exceptions when it comes to bike saddle interchangeability.
-I’ll cover those so you know what to look out for.
+I’ll cover different bike seat types, so you know what to look out for.

 Most bike seats are interchangeable because they usually have the same attachment method.
 Ensuring compatibility across saddle styles and brand names helps both customers and companies.
 It gives consumers a wider range of products to test, and it gives companies a larger consumer base to market to.